People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 You can access BT Cloud from any device with a browser, or via the BT Cloud app which is available for Android, Apple and Windows Phone phones and tablets, using your BT ID.
 From there you can share your content with family and friends.

 Turn on automatic back-up on a tablet by going to the app menu, selecting Settings – Automatic Backup and turn the toggle On.
-On a tablet or phone you can choose to back-up Pictures and Videos, on a PC or Mac, you can also back up desktop folders, music and documents.
+On a tablet or phone you can choose to back-up Pictures and Videos.
+On a PC or Mac, you can also back up desktop folders, music and documents.
 Check out the video above to find out more.

-Apple Pad and iPhone users get 5GB of iCloud storage free with their devices, find out more.
+2: Apple iCloud: Apple Pad and iPhone users get 5GB of iCloud storage free with their devices, find out more.

-Google offers users 15GB storage across Google Drive.
+3: Google Android: Google offers users 15GB storage across Google Drive.